Collaborative Knowledge Distillation via a Learning-by-Education Node Community: LENC Framework Architecture

-The LENC node with the best response ($t = \arg \max(\{q_j, j\neq i\})$ for options a) and c) and $t = \arg \min(\{q_j, j\neq i\})$ for option b)) is then selected for transferring its knowledge of $\mathcal{D}^s$ to the querying student LENC node.
-In the case of the Disagreement Policy (c), this will lead to learning from the teacher LENC node having the maximal output disagreement with the student LENC node output.
+The LENC node with the best non-zero response ($t = \arg \max(\{q_u, u\neq s\})$ for options a) and c), $t = \arg \min(\{q_u, u\neq s\})$ for option b)) is then selected for transferring its knowledge of $\mathcal{D}^s$ to the querying student LENC node.
+In the case of Disagreement Policy (c), this will lead to learning from the teacher LENC node having the maximal output disagreement with the student LENC node output, among KSA-approved candidate teachers.
+This policy is intended to prioritize task-relevant peers that carry information not yet matched by the student; however, disagreement is a heuristic and not a correctness guarantee.
+A confidently wrong teacher could still induce negative transfer, so safety-critical deployments should combine this policy with confidence/OOD gates, teacher-history scores, or multi-teacher agreement.

 Third, the IRs are responsible for specifying the actual teacher-student knowledge exchanges.
 Various policies can be alternatively employed, resulting in messages of different content.
 The four different knowledge transfer policies implemented in LENC are extensively discussed in Section \ref{ssec::learning}.